Anduin2017/AnduinOS/README.md

 > This poses some security risks, but it is for user convenience.
 If you do not like this setting, you can delete the /etc/sudoers.d/$USER file after running.

 AnduinOS enhances the experience by installing a multitude of third-party software.
+Anduin OS will automatically select the fastest software source based on latency.

 AnduinOS installs the following GUI software: